prismhead26/My-React-Portfolio/README.md

 ## Description:
 The main goal of this project is to create a portfolio using your new React skills, which will help set you apart from other developers whose portfolios don’t use the latest technologies.

 After completion of the project, I have a better understanding on building an application with user React, Vite, and third-party npm packages to improve the functionality, user experience, and render the DOM.
 I also learned how to use route handlers effectively with react-router, using hooks that allow access to the state and other React features.
 And lastly I learned some better ways to manipulate the V-DOM by using event delegation and passing props to components, afterwards building and rendering to the DOM.
+And I had a blast figuring out the dark mode feature as well as configuring the React set-up.

 ## Table of Contents:
 - [Installation Instructions](#Installation-Instructions)